• Skip to primary navigation

 Root Vegetable Sauerkraut, with Wild Caraway

-Sauerkraut made from root vegetables, scented with wild caraway seed
+Sauerkraut made from root vegetables, scented with wild or cultivated caraway seed

 Course: Appetizer, Side Dish, Snack